Not a Whisky Spirit! Ghost stories from Islay Scotland

 Come and visit this spooktacular island!

 So why not come along to Islay and see it for yourself.
 Maybe you will see a ghost or two while you are here!
+You could join in some of the Halloween traditions and tell Scottish ghost stories throughout the evening.
 Autumn is a beautiful time of year to visit this stunning island.
 If you are looking for somewhere to stay then get in touch with us here at Islay Cottages today.Get in touch >